iTAGNZ/iresapi/README.md

 - iRES API (v1) is a RESTful API, incorrect HTTP methods will generate an error message
 - Requests **must** be over SSL, other protocols will generate an error message
 - An API version number must be present in the URL after the `api` parameter
-- A valid API token must be passed via the appropriate HTTP method
-- Resources that are available to you are deduced from the API token you supply
+- Authentication iswith a valid API token (public key) and OAuth style HMAC checksum using your private key
-- Possible response formats are: JSON, XML.
+- Possible response formats are: JSON (default), XML.
 - Responses are in JSON format by default with corresponding headers, e.g. a successful response not returning any useful data:

 ```json